 One restaurant.
 Two names.
 During the day, this tiny 12-seat house of chopstick heaven is home to Okonomi, in which they serve a traditional Japanese set meal called “Ichiju Sansai.”
 At night, the space gets taken over by Yuji Ramen, one of the best, most unique noodle joints that exists in this fine city filled with ramen.
-David Chang may claim ramen is dead - clearly he hasn't been to Yuji.
 Before we get into why you need to eat here immediately and explain the best plan of attack, let’s get into some of the backstory, because that part is important.

 Come for lunch, come back for dinner, and if you want to get real crazy, do the weekend tasting menu.
 Ramen, most certainly, is not dead.

-A miso soup, abrown rice bowl (which you should add both an egg and some uni too), and piece of fish, three sides, and tea, that’s what this traditional Japanese breakfast meal is made of.
+A miso soup, a brown rice bowl (which you should add both an egg and some uni to), a piece of fish, three sides, and tea - that’s what this traditional Japanese breakfast meal is made of.
 The fish changes daily, and you get three choices.
-On our last visit, it was bluefish, bluefish collar, and mackerel, all oily, light fish with lots of miso enhanced flavor.
-The sides consist of a miso egg cube, pickled veggies and spinach in tofu sauce.
+On our last visit, it was bluefish, bluefish collar, and mackerel, all oily, light fish with lots of miso-enhanced flavor.
+The sides consist of a miso egg cube, pickled veggies, and spinach in tofu sauce.

 There are always a couple raw fish specials that serve as appetizers on the breakfast/lunch menu, and also on the dinner menu as a full-on sampler.
-You want to order whatever they’re selling, especially if its this Sheepshead Sashimi, which, when dipped in their spicy yuzu dipping sauce, is a massive winner.
+You want to order whatever they’re selling, especially if it’s the sheepshead sashimi, which, when dipped in their spicy yuzu dipping sauce, is a massive winner.

 We’ve been dreaming about this warm bowl of stuff since devouring it a couple weeks ago.
 Octopus is chopped up into a bolognese with kale and tomatoes.
 Ramen imitating pasta.
 Another brothless wonder.

 Whoa.
 This is intense.
 If you don’t like a fishy flavor, move on.
 However, if you enjoy taking the sea in your mouth, then you’re going to love this fish-filled bowl of ramen.
 The base is a creamy monkfish liver broth, which is where that potency comes from.
-It has a nice subtle smokiness to it too, thanks to torched squid in the mix.
+It has a nice, subtle smokiness to it, thanks to torched squid in the mix.
 Don’t be scared.

-Not to be left out, their soba is solid too.
-It’s not as exciting or flavor-packed, but if you want something on the lighter side, go with the buckwheat noodles.
+Not to be left out, their soba is solid, too.
+It’s not as exciting or flavor-packed, but if you want something on the lighter side, go with these buckwheat noodles.

-We haven’t been to the “new” one here at Okonomi, but having been to his others, and knowing what goes on, there’s no doubt in our minds that it’d be worth the time and money investment.
-Yuji and Tara use Japanese noodles in ways you’ve never seen before, like creating octopus filled ravioli or a salmon and cheese mazemen.
+We haven’t been to the “new” one here at Okonomi, but having been to the others and knowing what goes on, there’s no doubt in our minds that it’d be worth the time and money investment.
+Yuji and Tara use Japanese noodles in ways you’ve never seen before, like creating octopus-filled ravioli or a salmon and cheese mazemen.
 Do it.